Europe: Contemporary definition

 Islands are generally grouped with the nearest continental landmass, hence Iceland is considered to be part of Europe, while the nearby island of Greenland is usually assigned to North America, although politically belonging to Denmark.
 Nevertheless, there are some exceptions based on sociopolitical and cultural differences.
 Cyprus is closest to Anatolia (or Asia Minor), but is considered part of Europe politically and it is a member state of the EU.
 Malta was considered an island of North-western Africa for centuries, but now it is considered to be part of Europe as well.
 "Europe", as used specifically in British English, may also refer to Continental Europe exclusively.

 The term "continent" usually implies the physical geography of a large land mass completely or almost completely surrounded by water at its borders.
 Prior to the adoption of the current convention that includes mountain divides, the border between Europe and Asia had been redefined several times since its first conception in classical antiquity, but always as a series of rivers, seas and straits that were believed to extend an unknown distance east and north from the Mediterranean Sea without the inclusion of any mountain ranges.
-Cartographer Herman Moll suggested in 1715 Europe was bounded by a series of partly joined waterways directed towards the Turkish straits, and the Irtysh River draining into the upper part of the Ob River and the Arctic Ocean.
+Cartographer Herman Moll suggested in 1715 that Europe was bounded by a series of partly joined waterways directed towards the Turkish straits, and the Irtysh River draining into the upper part of the Ob River and the Arctic Ocean.
 In contrast, the present eastern boundary of Europe partially adheres to the Ural and Caucasus Mountains, which is somewhat arbitrary and inconsistent compared to any clear-cut definition of the term "continent".

 The current division of Eurasia into two continents now reflects East-West cultural, linguistic and ethnic differences which vary on a spectrum rather than with a sharp dividing line.
 The geographic border between Europe and Asia does not follow any state boundaries and now only follows a few bodies of water.
 Turkey is generally considered a transcontinental country divided entirely by water, while Russia and Kazakhstan are only partly divided by waterways.
 France, the Netherlands, Portugal and Spain are also transcontinental (or more properly, intercontinental, when oceans or large seas are involved) in that their main land areas are in Europe while pockets of their territories are located on other continents separated from Europe by large bodies of water.
-Spain, for example, has territories south of the Mediterranean Sea—namely, Ceuta and Melilla—which are parts of Africa and share a border with Morocco.
+Spain, for example, has territories (Ceuta and Melilla) south of the Mediterranean Sea which are parts of Africa and share a border with Morocco.
 According to the current convention, Georgia and Azerbaijan are transcontinental countries where waterways have been completely replaced by mountains as the divide between continents.